Pitmaster BBQ Catering in Tar Heel, North Carolina

 Pitmaster Site Read

 For Tar Heel, North Carolina, the useful planning question is how fast the meal needs to move.
-If this is a teacher meal, staff lunch, or school-adjacent event with school or campus settings such as Jacksonville Commons Middle or Southwest Middle, we plan for short service windows, clear pickup, and portions that move quickly.
+If this is a teacher meal, Staff Lunch, OR school-adjacent event with school or campus settings such as Jacksonville Commons Middle or Southwest Middle, we plan for short service windows, clear pickup, and portions that move quickly.
 For a church or community-style gathering with worship or community settings such as Bethel Assembly of God Church, the setup may need to feel calmer, with guests arriving in waves and food staged so the line does not become the event.
 The goal is not just to show up with barbecue; it is to make the service fit the event you are trying to create.

 Coverage